Updated WWE Extreme Rules 2018 Match Card, Keys to Ensuring a Successful PPV

 Management still has a week to adjust the card, so some of the scheduled matches could have a stipulation added to increase interest in the show.

-Lashley and Reigns would be an ideal matchup to stick inside a steel cage and Styles vs. Rusev would be a hard-fought submission match.
+Lashley and Reigns would be an ideal matchup to stick inside a steel cage, and Styles vs. Rusev would be a hard-fought submission match.

 James Ellsworth has been causing trouble for Asuka in recent weeks, so having him hung above the ring in a shark cage or cuffed to the ring post would help The Empress of Tomorrow even the playing field.